JasperNaberman/Programming-Project/PROCESS.md

 # Day 14 (25-01)
 Today I added more interactivity for the user by linking the three visualizations with each other.
 Now, when the user clicks on a bar, the sunburst zooms in on the country of that bar.
 The same holds for the map; when the user clicks on a country, the sunburst is updated for that country.
 I also added a drop down menu where the user can select a country.
 At the moment that fails to deliver any form of action, but eventually it will hopefully update the sunburst as well.

+# Day 15 (26-01)
+I completed the dropdown menu with all the countries.
+At the moment, when one of the countries is selected, the sunburst will update for the corresponding country name.
+I would like to add 'Europe' as an option, so that the entire sunburst can be displayed.
+Also, when clicked on a country on a map, or the barchart, I want the dropdown menu to display the correct country name.

+# Day 16 (29-01)
+I added Europe as an option in the dropdown menu.
+When selected, the entire sunburst will be displayed.
+Because of this, that option is now the default when the site is loaded.
+I also changed the barchart data from selecting the 'Total' from the dataset to adding up all the other numbers.
+This is because I discovered an error in the data, where the total would not be equal to the sum of it's given parts.
+I made the sunburst tooltip to display '100%' when hovering over Europe.